Today's History Trivia for June 22

 1948 Todd Rundgren American singer, producer.
 Music: Hello It's Me (1972) and Can We Still Be Friends (1978).

-1941 Ed Bradley American Emmy-winning news correspondent.
+1941 Ed Bradley d.
+2006 American Emmy-winning news correspondent.
+He was the first black television correspondent to cover the White House.
 TV: 60 Minutes.

 1936 Kris Kristofferson (Kris Carson), American singer, actor.
 Music: Me and Bobby McGee.
 Film: A Star Is Born (1976).

-1928 Ralph Waite American actor.
-TV: The Waltons (patriarch John Walton).
+1928 Ralph Waite d.
+2014 American actor.
+TV: The Waltons (patriarch John Walton) and NCIS (father of Leroy Jethro Gibbs).

-1907 Mike Todd d.
+1909 Mike Todd d.
 1958 (Avram Goldenbogen), American producer.
+He died in a plane crash, in which his wife, Liz Taylor, would have also been a passenger had she not stayed home with a cold.
 Film: Oklahoma!
 (1955) and Around the World in 80 Days (1956).
-He died in a plane crash, in which his wife, Liz Taylor, would have also been a passenger had she not stayed home with a cold.

 1906 Billy Wilder d.
 2002 (Samuel Wilder), Austrian-born Oscar-winning author, director.
 Once directed a cameraman, "Shoot a few scenes out of focus, I want to win the foreign film award."
 Film: The Lost Weekend (1945, Oscar and U.S. winner of the first Cannes Film Festival), Sunset Boulevard (1950), Stalag 17 (1953), Some Like It Hot (1959), and The Apartment (1960, Oscar).